nguyenduclong1220/Mesage-Center-project/README.md

 Welcome to our Project!
+Our team includes 3 members: Karina(Leader), Thomas, Mark.

-MESSAGE CENTER PROJECT.
+Title: MESSAGE CENTER PROJECT.

 The Message Center Project will allow members who connect to the same Local Area Network to join and use (send/ receive message) according to their roles